-In May 2015 the project was sold and the copyright was transferred to the new owner.
+In May of 2015, the project was sold and the copyright was transferred to the new owner.

-In early 2014 we decided to create a convenient online tool for organizing project presentations to the client.
+In early 2014, we decided to create a convenient online tool for organizing project presentations to the client.
 We had to solve a number of issues for this:

 The project was picked up very quickly by our customers.
 After that we decided to launch an advertising campaign to promote the service.
-Unfortunately, our budget was not enough and we stopped the promotion of this resource.
+Unfortunately, our budget was not enough and we stopped the promotion of this resources.

 We experimented a lot and concluded that a decrease or an increase of the font didn’t give the desired effect.
-It is necessary to change the size of all the blocks, icons, images, fonts, and even background images.
-We have examined all the popular resolutions at that moment and their usage statistics.
-We divided them into 4 groups and for each group determined the size of the workspace, padding, and the recommended sizes.
+It was necessary to change the size of all the blocks, icons, images, fonts, and even background images.
+We examined all the popular resolutions at that moment and their usage statistics.
+We divided them into 4 groups and for each group determined the size of the workspace, padding, and recommended sizes.